to4ko/myconfig/README.md

   - Ubiquiti Unifi G4 Instant
   - Ubiquiti Unifi G4 Doorbell Pro POE Kit
   - not in use - Digma 100
-  - Aliexpress Pinhole camera via Synology Surveillance Station on DS1621+
+  - not in use - Aliexpress Pinhole camera via Synology Surveillance Station on DS1621+

 # Network map
 <details><summary>Click me...</summary>